casanovalx/better-control/README.md

 </details>

 # > 💾 Installation
-> This script will work on arch based , debian based , fedora based , void , alpine
+> This script will work on arch based , debian based , fedora based , void , alpine and dependencies will be automatically installed
 #### To install run this in your terminal

 ```